abellion/xenus/docs/README.md

 - Driver documentation : http://php.net/manual/en/set.mongodb.php
 - Library documentation : https://docs.mongodb.com/php-library/v1.2/

-We'll walk through the bacics CRUD operations across this guide.
-The only thing you have to do first is to establish a connection between your database and your PHP code.
+Before going further, make sure you have a running MongoDB server and a established connection with it :

 ```php
 use MongoDB;